alexjames/alexjames.github.io/_posts/2017-11-26-tree-traversals.markdown

 d   e
 {% endhighlight %}

-Let's look at how the recursion works.
+Let's look at how the in-order recursion works.
+At a high-level, these are the steps:

+inorder:
     recurse left
     process node
     recurse right